SohailWarraich/SohailWarraich/README.md

 # Hi there! 👋

-I'm Sohail Arshad, MLOps Engineer at i5o.
+I'm Sohail Arshad, computer vision Engineer at i5o.

 - 👨‍💻 I specialize in deploying and managing Deep learning models in production environments.
 - 🔭 I’m currently working on Training and Deploying Yolov8